 The Role of THEA

-THEA is the representative organisation for the technological higher education sector, which comprises 14 Institutes of Technology geographically spread across the country.
+THEA is the representative organisation for the technological higher education sector, which comprises 11 institutes of technology and one technological university.
 The organisation’s primary function is to act for and advocate on behalf of the technological higher education sector with a national, unified, authoritative voice.

 THEA interacts on behalf of the sector with many different key national and international stakeholders and influencers, including but not limited to:

 - National and Local Government

 - Quality and Qualifications Ireland (QQI)

 Communal working across the technological higher education sector is facilitated by THEA through a series of working groups, committees and sub committees with representation from right across the sector.
 These groups, facilitated by THEA, work together in order share information, problem solve, create and enhance policy and create and agree submissions to Government on a wide variety of issues that affect the technological higher education sector.

 - Secretary / Financial Controllers

 - Human Resources Managers

 - Project Accountants